dhhruv/todo/README.md

     The date when the todo is marked as completed is recorded in the `yyyy-mm-dd` format (ISO 8601).
 For example, a date like `15th August, 2020` is represented as `2020-08-15`.

-    **Note:- Here I added a something out of the box where `todo report` will generate the pending and completed tasks of the current day so if there are completed tasks in `done.txt` of days other than current day then they won't be counted in the report of current day.**
+    **Note:- Here I added something out of the box where `todo report` will generate the pending and completed tasks of the current day so if there are completed tasks in `done.txt` of days other than current day then they won't be counted in the report of current day.**

 4. The application must open the files `todo.txt` and `done.txt` from where the app is run, and not where the app is located.
 For example, if we invoke the app like this: